Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 1

     | **Sacred Geometry**
     | As a focus action costing 1 Stamina and 1 Anima, you may etch a ritual shape into the square beneath you.
 For larger characters, these *ley lines* encompass squares equal to your body size, and only function when standing within all of them.
 Your ley lines are unique to you and cannot be used by others; furthermore, you may only have one set of ley lines at a time.
+They do not have a set duration, but can be disrupted or destroyed by effects that create rough terrain.
     | While standing within your ley lines, you may choose to cast any spell as a focus action instead.
-When the focus resolves and the spell is cast, roll a number of dice equal to your ranks in the path used to cast the spell.
-You restore Anima equal to the successes of this roll, capped by the cost of the spell.
+When the focus resolves and the spell is cast, roll a number of dice equal to your ranks in the path used to cast the spell, or the spell's cost - 1, whichever is lower.
+You restore Anima equal to the successes of this roll.

   .. tab-item:: Rank 2